kfacison/Recipe_Repo_Project_2/README.md

 ## MVP Checklist
 * user signs in and out
-* user sees list of all their recipes (cookbook)
+* user can see all recipes in database
-* user see a recipe
 * user CRUDs recipes
+* user see a recipe details
+* user sees all their recipes (cookbook)
 * user can favorite recipes (add to cookbook)
 * user CR ingredients
-* user can see all recipes in database

 ## Stretch Goals
 * user CRUD comments on recipie